Vietnam.vn - Nền tảng quảng bá Việt Nam

 Currently, after being injected with serum and monitored for blood clotting disorders, electrolyte disorders, and acute liver and kidney damage at the General Internal Medicine Department, both patients have stabilized and have been discharged after 5 days of treatment.
 Fortunately, both patients were admitted to the emergency room in time and were successfully treated.

-Specialist Doctor Ho Ngoc Viet, Head of the Department of General Internal Medicine, Xuyen A Tay Ninh General Hospital, said that the red-tailed green pit viper belongs to the group of vipers, and the venom of the red-tailed green pit viper can cause muscle damage or necrosis, kidney failure, and blood clotting disorders - that is, making the victim more susceptible to bleeding and less likely to clot.
+Specialist Doctor Ho Ngoc Viet, Head of the Department of General Internal Medicine, Tay Ninh Xuyen A General Hospital, said that the red-tailed green pit viper belongs to the group of vipers, and the venom of the red-tailed green pit viper can cause muscle damage or necrosis, kidney failure, and blood clotting disorders - that is, making the victim more susceptible to bleeding and less likely to clot.

-From the two cases above, doctors recommend that people who are bitten by snakes should quickly take the victim to the nearest medical facility that can provide intensive resuscitation and has enough antivenom serum to transfuse, because antivenom serum should be transfused best within the first 4 hours after being bitten by a snake.
+From the two cases above, doctors recommend that people who are bitten by snakes should quickly take the victim to the nearest medical facility that can perform intensive resuscitation and has enough antivenom serum to transfuse, because antivenom serum should be transfused best within the first 4 hours after being bitten by a snake.

 Le Trang